canonical/ubuntu-pro-docs/account-problems.rst

 Password reset
 --------------

 The first thing to check is that you have created an Ubuntu One account (note that we do not do this for you).
-If you have not create an account yet, carefully follow the instructions at :ref:`create-ubuntu-one-account`, then return here.
+If you have not created an account yet, carefully follow the instructions at :ref:`create-ubuntu-one-account`, then return here.

 If that hasn't solved your problem, next check that you are using the correct email address: ask the person who set up your organisation's Ubuntu Pro subscription and try again.